anitaposch/learn-bitcoin/manuscript/500-security-measures.md

 Use a different password for each website on which you log in.
 Otherwise, a hacker with only one password can enter all the services you are registered with.
 Do not store these passwords in a Word file or anything like that on your computer.
 A Word document is easy for hackers to steal and read.

 You can use software like 1Password, Bitwarden or KeePass (free and Open Source).
-These are encrypted password databases, where you can store all your passwords and you only need to remember one password to open it.
+These are encrypted password databases, where you can generate and store all your passwords and you only need to remember one password to open it.

 ### PIN
 Setup a PIN for your wallet software so that no one can easily open your wallet on your device.